 Progress to Date: The grantee has a manuscript accepted for publication in the American Journal of Epidemiology.
 Work is continuing on Aim #3.
 Regarding Aim #6, unexpected behavior was identified when the propensity score model was null even if the outcome regression models are correctly specified.

-The grantee will run simulations, develop and submit a manuscript related to Aim #3.
+Future Plans: The grantee will run simulations, develop and submit a manuscript related to Aim #3.
 Additionally, she will test initial runs for Aim #4 and finalize protocols and data sources for Aim #7.

 Highlights and Specific Accomplishments:

 - Research Fellow, Cecil G. Sheps Center for Health Services Research.

 - Honorary Research Fellow, HIV Division, Medical Research Council, London, UK.